Helping Students of Color Gain Employment

 “Placing college students of color within minority-owned businesses for paid internships was unheard of a year ago,” said Executive Director Jonathan Gardner.
 “Now that over 80 percent of businessesserved are requesting students to come back, GardHouse’s students are gaining opportunities they would have never imagined.”

-To support this work, GardHouse was recently awarded a grant from the African American Community Foundation, a grantmaking program and affiliate of FFTC.
-Thanks to two endowments and generous donors, the AACF board awards grants each year to support nonprofits – like GardHouse – that promote economic self-reliance, equal opportunity, leadership skills and cultural awareness among the region’s African American community.
+To support this work, GardHouse was recently awarded a grant from the Foundation For Black Philanthropy, a grantmaking program and affiliate of FFTC formerly known as the African American Community Foundation.
+Thanks to two endowments and generous donors, the FFBP board awards grants each year to support nonprofits – like GardHouse – that promote economic self-reliance, equal opportunity, leadership skills and cultural awareness among the region’s African American community.